WordPress/wporg-plugin-guidelines/guideline-15.md

-**15. The plugin version number must increment every time the code changes in the "trunk" Stable Tag.**
+**15. The plugin version number must increment every time a new version is released.**

+Users will only be alerted to updates when the code version is incremented in SVN.
+Developers can deploy these updates either by incrementing the plugin version number in the readme.txt in the trunk branch or by creating a new tag branch with a readme.txt which has an incremented plugin version matching the branch directory name.

-If a developer is using tag folders for distribution of the latest version of their plugin, the trunk folder can be continually updated without version number changes.
-The tag folders should generally not be updated past the initial tagging, unless the readme is being updated with regards to supporting the newest version of WordPress.
+If a developer employs the tag directories approach to distribute the latest version of their plugin, the trunk folder can be continually updated without version number changes.
+The tag directories should generally not be updated past the initial tagging unless the readme.txt needs to be updated to support the release of a new version of WordPress.

 For more information on tagging, please read our [SVN directions on tagging](https://developer.wordpress.org/plugins/wordpress-org/how-to-use-subversion/#task-3) and [how the readme.txt works](https://developer.wordpress.org/plugins/wordpress-org/how-your-readme-txt-works/).
 Remember: If you do not increment the versions of your plugin, no one will get your updates.